 11. Find Free Things To Enjoy

 There are many ways to enjoy yourself that don’t have to cost a lot of money.
-If you are having to pay off a lot a high-interest debt that is stressing you out, one of the worst things to do is getting into more debt for the sake of entertainment.
+If you have to pay off a lot of high-interest debt that is stressing you out, one of the worst things to do is get into more debt for the sake of entertainment.

-There are many things you can do that don’t cost you a lot of money!
+You can do many things that don’t cost you a lot of money!

 - Go for a walk